pms130030/eshopfx/README.md

-Authored by Parth Sutaria, Daniel Lecheler
+Authored by Parth Sutaria, and  Daniel Lecheler

 University of Dallas at Texas

 Summer 2017 - CS 4347.0U1